Date: 20 November to 6 December 2023

 The central Indian forests have inspired many writers over the centuries including Kipling and Forsyth, to name a few.
-Amidst the thrill of tracking predators such as big cats or wild dogs on game drives, the contrast in habitat from bamboo forest, to teak dominated landscapes and a mixed variety of vegetation in the three different parks add to the diversity of flora and fauna.
-Exploring these well-kept tiger reserves we’ll take canoes on the river, walks inside the core of the jungle, and jeep safaris.
-This journey will allow the traveller to get a deeper insight into the central Indian wilderness at the heart of India – the popular, well-explored Kanha that features on every wildlife enthusiast’s list, the Pench corridor that forms a continuum with Kanha, and the off beat Satpura National Park that is emerging as a veritable sanctuary for wildlife today, each with their own stories.
+Amidst the thrill of tracking predators such as big cats on game drives, the contrast in habitat and a mixed variety of vegetation in the three different parks add to the diversity of flora and fauna.
+Exploring these well-kept tiger reserves we’ll take canoes on the river, jeep safaris, and walks inside the core of the jungle.
+This journey will allow the traveller to get a deeper insight into the central Indian wilderness at the heart of India – the popular, well-explored Kanha that features on every wildlife enthusiast’s list, the Pench corridor that forms a continuum with Kanha, and the offbeat Satpura National Park that is emerging as a veritable sanctuary for wildlife today.

 Beyond north India’s kingdoms and culture, Central India’s jungles and South India’s temple trails – there are a few detours for the discerning traveller; Along this way, one can tap into the urban pulse of Bangalore, retrace the history and traditions of Mysore, learn about the adventures of a saint who started coffee cultivations in India, capture the wildlife of Kabini and Wayanad in your cameras, smell the flavours of Mopilah cuisine at Thalassery and unwind in the tropical beaches of Neeleshwar.